Maikxx/360-wallscope/docs/BRIEFING_1.md

 * People use spreadsheets in order to avoid the system.
 * ISD is the data provider.

-Most important groups to focus on in this appication:
+Most important groups to focus on in this application:
 * Focused
 * Detailed

-**The Detailed and The Focused persona’s are the most interesting, because the data can be meaningful to them in the future.**
+**The Detailed and The Focused persona's are the most interesting, because the data can be meaningful to them in the future.**

 Linked data
 * Diggers linked stuff from this website to another dataset by linking it, to make a comparison.